ChrisPenner/ChrisPenner.github.io/site/drafts/update-monad.md

     - `put == putAction .
 Dual .
 Endo . const`
     - `modify == putAction .
 Dual .
 Endo`

+- `Update Any Bool a` with `applyAction (Any b) s = b || s`
+    - You could implement a short-circuiting approach where future actions don't bother running if any previous action has succeeded!
+You can flip the logic using `All` and `&&`.

 -------------------------------------------------------------------------------

 Thanks for reading!
 I'm not perfect and really just go through all this stuff